Pierce Brosnan as James Bond, British government secret agent

 After Xenia’s night of passion gives new meaning to the term “thunder thighs”, Bond sneaks aboard the yacht where Xenia hosted her deadly tryst.
 Once he discovers the dead Royal Canadian Navy admiral (named “Chuck” rather than Charles?), Bond realizes Janus’s plan to steal the prototype Tiger helicopter.
 He takes off across the harbor, but it’s too late; Xenia has already escaped with the stolen helicopter.
 Foiled again!

 What’d He Wear?

 Much of the clothing in this scene was also worn the day previously when we first catch up with 007 racing his classic DB5 along the windy mountain roads of Monaco, nine years after the prologue.
-In that scene, he was dressed comfortably for “a pleasant drive in the country” with a day cravat and a navy jumper.
+In that scene, he was dressed comfortably for “a pleasant drive in the country” in a day cravat and a navy sweater.
 The next morning, for his investigation aboard the yacht, he ditches the jumper and day cravat for an elegant dark navy double-breasted blazer.
-Matt Spaiser provides a nice breakdown of this outfit on The Suits of James Bond.
+Matt Spaiser provides a great breakdown of this outfit on The Suits of James Bond.

 The navy blue worsted serge Brioni “Plinio” blazer is double-breasted with six brass buttons on the front with two to button, both left unfastened.
 The wide peak lapels – each with a buttonhole – sweep down to just below his waist line; the jacket’s slightly longer fit, the long lapel roll, and the fact that Brosnan keeps the blazer unfastened can make it look very large.